History of Toddington services

 J Lyons & Co had been expected to bid but chose not to, perhaps after their disappointing performance in the Farthing Corner bid.

 Disappointed by the turn of events, the Ministry met with all of the unsuccessful applicants and explained to them where they had gone wrong.
-In their meeting with R. H. Banks, they subtlety hinted that the firm shouldn't waste its money on another bid.

 Before opening the second round of tenders, the Ministry were able to acquire a small additional plot of land on each side of the services, which created an odd-shaped site but offered a little more flexibility.
 They wanted interested firms they did not feel a bridge-restaurant proposal would work here, and would reject any such design.